 This guide offers simple answers to all of these questions.

-What Causes Lower Back Pain You After Working Out?
+What Causes Lower Back Pain After Working Out?

 1. DOMS – Delayed Onset Muscle Soreness – also known as “muscle fever“, this common phenomenon usually occurs after resistance or strength training and tends to resolve over a few days on its own.

-If you feel muscle pain after exercising, it’s probably caused by tiny tears in your muscle tissues after working them harder then they’re used to.
+If you feel muscle pain after exercising, it’s probably caused by tiny tears in your muscle tissues after working them harder than they’re used to.

 DOMS symptoms range from tenderness and stiffness to severe and debilitating pain that restricts movement.

-2. Herniated Disk – if your lower back pain after working out is not localized but instead radiates down your legs or/or buttocks – it could be a sign of a herniated disk.
+2. Herniated Disk and Sciatica – if your lower back pain after working out is not localized but instead radiates down your legs and/or buttocks – it could be a sign of a herniated or bulging disc.

 Your spinal disks are soft, rubbery pads found between the hard bones (vertebrae) that make up the spinal column.